brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 A quality implementation should emit the diagnostic text associated with an invalid reflection when attempting to splice that invalid reflection.

+(This proposal does not at this time propose range-based splicers as described in P1240.
+We still believe that those are desirable.
+However, they are more complex to implement and they involve syntactic choices that benefit from being considered along with other proposals that introduce pack-like constructs in non-template contexts.
+Meanwhile, we found that many very useful techniques are enabled with just the basic splicers presented here.)

 ## `std::meta::info`